shoebot/shoebot/doc/source/commands.rst

   1.0, and this command can set this to a different range.
 For example, a scale of 0 to 255 can be set with ``colorrange(255)``.

-  :param crange: Maximum value for the new color range to use
-  :type crange: float

     .. shoebot::
         :alt: Color range example
         :filename: colors__colorrange.png